ThijsTerporten/Climbing-Traveller/README.md

 * Scrolling through index.html it caught my attention that the subscribe form looked 'off'.
 It would fill the entire screen in width and since everything was centered it looked all over the place which led to a bad UX.
 * While going through bouldering.html and lead-climbing.html I noticed that on medium and large screens the logo's underneath the text were going all over the place.
 * When looking at the image on the gear.html page on smaller screens I noticed that the position of the image was a little bit off.
+This was an easy fix by positioning the image slightly different than the others.
 * I noticed in gear.html that because I used the same color for the navbar and background-color in the logo-section, the navbar would look like it was being absorbed by the section.